Loading NuWatt Energy...

 Massachusetts offers two commercial net metering classes.
 Class II covers systems from 25 kW to 1 MW and provides credits at the retail rate minus a minimum monthly charge.
 Class III covers systems from 1 MW to 5 MW with negotiated rates that typically reflect wholesale plus capacity value.
 Credits roll over monthly.
 Net metering is available through all MA utilities including National Grid, Eversource, and Unitil.
 Combined with SMART program revenue, net metering makes Massachusetts one of the best states for commercial solar economics.

 Massachusetts has among the highest commercial electric rates in the continental US, averaging $0.22-$0.30/kWh.
 This means commercial solar systems offset more expensive electricity, leading to faster payback.
-Combined with the 30% federal ITC (up to 70% with adders), MACRS depreciation (20% bonus in 2026), SMART 3.0 production incentives, 20-year property tax exemption, sales tax exemption (6.25%), and strong net metering, Massachusetts offers one of the most favorable commercial solar investment environments in the country.
+Combined with the 30% federal ITC (up to 70% with adders), MACRS depreciation (100% first-year bonus, permanent under OBBBA), SMART 3.0 production incentives, 20-year property tax exemption, sales tax exemption (6.25%), and strong net metering, Massachusetts offers one of the most favorable commercial solar investment environments in the country.
 Typical payback periods for commercial systems are 3-5 years.

 Yes, though indirectly.
 Nonprofits, schools, municipalities, and other tax-exempt entities cannot claim the ITC directly since they have no federal tax liability.
 Instead, they use PPA or lease structures where a for-profit third-party developer owns the system and claims the ITC.
 The savings are passed to the nonprofit through lower PPA rates.
 Additionally, the Inflation Reduction Act introduced "direct pay" (elective payment) for certain tax-exempt entities, allowing them to receive the ITC as a direct payment.
 MA public entities also benefit from the SMART program's low-income and public entity adders.